Are you keeping your dog confined in one room while at work or away for the day? Here are my Dos and Don’ts for dog-proofing a room!

 Now, for my DON’Ts on keeping a dog confined in one room…

 DON’T forget to leave a pee pad or artificial lawn.
 DO train him to use a pee pad or artificial lawn indoors for accidents (but again, outdoor potty breaks and exercise are a MUST).
 Learn how to potty train your dog without a crate here.
-Find out how long dogs can “hold it”!

 DON’T expect your dog to “hold it” for more than 8 hrs!
 It’s cruel to expect a dog to hold it for a long time until it’s convenient for you to take him or her out.
+That’s why training your dog to use a pee pad or artificial lawn is crucial.

-DON’T keep your dog inside a laundry room!
-Imagine your dog inhaling chemicals not to mention the excess toxic detergent on the floor.
+DON’T keep your dog inside a laundry room.
+Imagine your dog inhaling chemicals (not to mention the excess toxic detergent on the floor).

-DON’T keep your dog inside a garage!
+DON’T keep your dog inside a garage.
 Due to toxic chemicals and vehicle emissions, car garages are not ideal places for dogs.
 In addition, tools, heavy equipment, ladder, unused cords, screws, nails, etc. should not be present in any dog’s living quarters.
 Furthermore, extreme temperatures pose a great danger to your dog; the garage can be as hot or as cold as the outside – nothing beats the comfort of living inside the house.
 Remember, dogs are family!

 Find out why dogs hate children + safety prevention tips!